Geodesic extended modes in low magnetic shear tokamaks and stellarators: Theory of extended modes

 Equation \eqref{eq:tail_GK_e_first_transit_avg} for passing particles may then be written as

 Integrating from infinity and using the boundary condition \eqref{eq:BC_no_inflow_infty}, the leading order electron distribution function is derived to be

 To make further progress, we now make two simplifying assumptions.
 First, we consider a large aspect ratio configuration, i.e. the variation of $B$ and $v_\parallel$ in $\theta$ are assumed to be negligible.
-Therefore, the number of trapped particles is negligibly small, and transit averages \eqref{eq:longtail_transit_avg} simplify to averages over $\theta_f$,
+Therefore, the number of trapped particles is negligibly small, and transit averages over the fast coordinate \eqref{eq:longtail_transit_avg} simplify to averages over $\theta_f$,

 Second, we assume that the transit-averaged magnetic drift frequency of electrons is negligible, $\langle \tilde \omega_{Me} \rangle_{\tau_f} \ll \omega$.
 This may be justified e.g. by considering small $k_y \rho_i \ll 1$ because $\tilde \omega_{Me} / \omega \sim k_y \rho_i$, where we have assumed $\omega \sim v_{Ti}/R$ --- we will show that this is the GEM frequency in Section~\ref{sec:longtail_sims}.
-Furthermore, in practice, the transit average of the magnetic drift is smaller than the local value of the magnetic drift.
+Furthermore, in practice, the transit average (over the fast coordinate) of the magnetic drift is smaller than the local value of the magnetic drift.
 We discuss the validity of our assumptions in more detail in Section~\ref{sec:longtail_limits_validity}.

 With the above assumptions, we only need to consider the passing electron distribution function \eqref{eq:tail_he0P}, which simplifies to

 Using

 we derive the electron density fluctuation to be